Hoax tweets send Audience shares atwitter

 Shares of Audience Inc (ADNC.O) plunged more than 25 percent in a matter of seconds on Tuesday afternoon before quickly recovering after false reports were posted on social media site Twitter saying the specialty chip maker was being investigated for fraud.

-"Audience noise suppression company being investigated by DOJ on rumoured fraud charges Full reort (sic) to follow later," one of the hoax tweets said.
+"Audience noise suppression company being investigated by DOJ on rumored fraud charges Full report (sic) to follow later," one of the hoax tweets said.

 The tweets, which carried the handle Conrad Block @Mudd1waters, appeared to come from short-selling firm Muddy Waters, but that was not the case.
 The hoax tweets also had a photo identical to the picture on the Muddy Waters Twitter page.